hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * if 1000msec btw requests, then server seems to only get the 1st request most of the time

   * ALERT: Need to check what happens with valid http requests instead of invalid http requests.

-* allow extra unneeded whitespaces in between

-  * Ok with bufsmerge

 * Maybe: Merge TcpClient and TcpServer into a single entity in the IOBridge enum, and may be even merge Tls with Tcp entity.
 Obviously the new_iobtype helpers wrt each specific type, needs